GW-HIVE/biomuta-old/docs/source/tcga_download.rst

 """"""""""""""""""""""""""""""""""""""""""""

 Contact Dr. Fabian Seidle and ask for access to the ISB-CGC Big Query repository
-    - For the run in Spring 2022 my (Ned) personal gwu account was added to the project 'isb-cgc-training-001'
+    - Example: For the run in Spring-Summer 2022 my (Ned's) personal gwu account was added to the project 'isb-cgc-training-001'
-    - All users have up to 1 TB of downloads free, for our ourporposes we are well under this limit so should not need to pay
+    - All users have up to 1 TB of downloads free, for our purposes we are well under this limit so should not need to pay

 Gain access to dbGaP data
     - Apply for access to controlled data at `this website <https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=login>`_
-    - You will need to be approved a PI that already has access to dbGaP controlled data
+    - You will need to be approved by a PI that already has access to dbGaP controlled data

 For further information see the `ISB-CGC documentation on gaining access <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/Gaining-Access-To-Controlled-Access-Data.html>`_